frnmst/mcmc-comparisons/README.md

 Mandatory arguments to long options are mandatory for short options too.
 Options:
-    -f, --four-way-comparison           compare SWI and XSB experiments.
-In this case you need to specify the experiment names separating them with a colon
-                                        character and specifing the SWI then
-                                        XSB the experiment name, like this:
-                                        'experiment_name_swi:experiment_name_xsb'
     --first-experiment-only             keep the first experiment and discard all the others while plotting.
 The CSV file will remain unaltered